oracle-samples/oracleadapter-parse/README.md

   }
 }
 ```
-2. If running against an Oracle 19c database
+2. If using an Oracle Instant Client prior to 23ai
 ```
 export ORACLEDB_VERSION=19
 ```